Rafaellinos/ocp17/java_collection_generics.md

     - pollLast(E e) = remove and get tail

 - Map <K, V> (Do not implement Collection interface, but still in collections framework)
-  - do not allow duplicate keys
+  - Do not allow duplicate keys (allow for value)
   - key, value
   - Implementation
     - TreeMap